John Lubbock, 1st Baron Avebury: Business and politics

 In the early 1870s, Lubbock became increasingly interested in politics.
 In 1870, and again in 1874, he was elected as a Liberal Party Member of Parliament (MP) for Maidstone.
 He lost the seat at the election of 1880, but was at once elected member for London University, of which he had been vice-chancellor since 1872.
 As an MP, Lubbock had a distinguished political career, with four main political agendas: promotion of the study of science in primary and secondary schools; the national debt, free trade, and related economic issues; protection of ancient monuments; securing of additional holidays and shorter working hours for the working classes.
 He was successful with numerous enactments in Parliament, including the Bank Holidays Act 1871 and the Ancient Monuments Act 1882, along with another 28 acts of Parliament.
 When the Liberals split in 1886 on the issue of Irish Home Rule, Lubbock joined the breakaway Liberal Unionist Party in opposition to Irish home rule.
 A prominent supporter of the Statistical Society, he took an active part in criticizing the encroachment of municipal trading and the increase of the municipal debt.

 Lubbock's thoughts about the nature and value of politics were deeply influenced by his scientific research, particularly his writings on early human society.
 He believed that the cognitive foundations of morality could be shaped through political economy, particularly through a national education system that implemented subjects mandated by the state.
 He held that the minds of children could be shaped in the direction of democracy, liberalism and morality through learning how to read and write.
 To this goal he was a strong supporter of the Elementary Education Act 1870 and he defended the introduction of the national curriculum during the 1870s and 1880s.

 In 1879, Lubbock was elected the first president of the Institute of Bankers.
 In 1881, he was president of the British Association, and from 1881 to 1886, president of the Linnean Society of London.
 In March 1883, he founded the Bank Clerks Orphanage, which in 1986 became the Bankers' Benevolent Fund – a charity for bank employees, past and present, and their dependants.
-In January 1884, he founded the Proportional Representation Society, later to become the Electoral Reform Society.